Last fact-checked: 18 March 2019

 ● Personal checks

 Dentists in the Metro Manila area will probably not be able to accept your dental insurance.
 However, some insurance policies provide for ‘out-of-network’ care which means that you may be able to reclaim any charges yourself upon your return home.
 Check with your provider to confirm, and be sure to get the appropriate forms sent to you before you travel if ‘out-of-network’ care is covered under your policy.

-The tropical climate in San Juan City experiences a dry season from October to June, and a short wet season from July to September.
-Even in the wet season it is fine to visit as rainfall veers toward sudden downpours rather than continuous rain.
+The tropical climate in San Juan City yields a dry season from October to June and a short wet season from July to September.
+Even in the wet season, it is fine to visit as rainfall veers toward sudden downpours rather than continuous rain.

 Get in touch with our Customer Care Team if this concerns you, as they will always find a solution to get you to see one of our dentists.

 San Juan City doesn’t have any particular downsides any more than any other city.
 Just make sure you take the same common-sense precautions as you would in any other city or unfamiliar location.
-Don’t let your guard down – be aware of petty thieves, such as pickpockets – and don’t wander around dark, unlit parts of town that are off-the-beaten track.
+Don’t let your guard down – be aware of petty thieves, such as pickpockets – and don’t wander around dark, unlit parts of town that are off-the-beaten-track.